 The Dave Abrams and Gene Banning Pan Am Research Grant

-The Pan Am Historical Foundation announces the ninth annual Dave Abrams and Gene Banning Pan Am Research Grant competition.
-Up to $1,500 will be awarded to support scholarly research using the Pan American World Airways, Inc. Records held by the University of Miami Libraries’ Special Collections.
+The Pan Am Historical Foundation announces the annual Dave Abrams and Gene Banning Pan Am Research Grant competition, awarded to support scholarly research using the Pan American World Airways, Inc. Records held by the University of Miami Libraries’ Special Collections.
 The grant honors two of Pan Am’s most avid historians, Dave Abrams and Gene Banning.

 Since its first international flight in 1927, Pan Am positioned itself as a world leader in American commercial aviation.
 The Pan Am records date from 1927 to the 1990s and include administrative and financial files; technical and research reports; public relations and promotional materials; internal publications including newsletters, journals and press releases; and thousands of photographs.

 The grant is open to advanced graduate students, independent scholars, and faculty.
 Priority will be given to research proposals that will result in publication in any media.

 Applicants must submit a proposal of no more than two pages describing their research project, include a curriculum vitae or résumé, and provide two letters of recommendation.

 The Dave Abrams & Gene Banning Pan Am Research Grant

 After graduating from the University of Miami, Dave Abrams (1919-2005) joined Pan American Airways and worked for 42 years as a meteorologist, navigator and Director of Flight Operations for Latin America.
 Abrams was instrumental in the formation of The Pan Am Historical Foundation after the company shut its doors in 1991, and in finding a home for the Pan Am’s archives and memorabilia.